PUSHKAR2521/PUSHKAR2521/README.md

-- 👋 Hi, I’m @PUSHKAR2521
+- 👋 Hi, I’m PUSHKAR
-- 👀 I’m interested in Python & Web Designing
+- 👀 I’m interested in Web Designing
 - 🌱 I’m currently learning Computer Engineering
 - 💞️ I’m looking to collaborate on Web Designing
 - 📫 How to reach me